 Carefully read and follow instructions provided.
 Respond quickly to all requests from the Student Aid Office.
-Even if your application is received by the priority date, you will not receive an award if your file is incomplete.
+Even if your application is received by the priority date, you will not receive an aid package if your file is incomplete.
 Check UM email and Banner Self Service weekly.

 Although you may need your parent(s) or other individuals to assist you with the application and financial aid process, keep in mind that you have ownership of your financial aid records; therefore, you need to know what forms and information have been provided.

 Retain photocopies of all forms and correspondence submitted with dates.